-Before this class, I thought about play primarily in the context of game development being without a fixed formula, or I had never thought about games have a formulaic approach to their structure.
+Before this class, I thought about play primarily in the context of game development being without any formula, or I had never thought about games having a structured approach to their creation.
 Games were just developed by a story idea, and then game designers added mechanics and visuals as they see appropriate just by the creativity of their own imagination.
 Now I realise there is a formula for game development and proper structures which you can use to rapidly design and test a game (ex.
 Using the formal elements of game design, selecting specific game objectives, taking spins off existing games), and other exercises (Ex. team medley where we all contribute an idea to a growing story).

 Next time, I will always try to playtest early and often.
 In our first game, testing with members of the team ourselves helped us quickly realize that format wasn’t working the way we wanted it to.
 This discovery allowed us to pivot quickly towards revising the rules of the game.
 Then, testing with classmates helped us realize that the game was over-complicated when we tried to explain the rules concisely to our classmates.
-That moment of realization spurred us to playtest each set of rules as early as possible.
-Soon, the first thing we did after coming up with a new idea was to say, “Let’s try it out!” and sit down and try and play it ourselves.
+That moment of realisation spurred us to playtest each set of rules as early as possible.
+Soon, the first thing we did after coming up with a new idea was to sit down and try and play it ourselves.